TheLux83/100-days-of-code/log.md

 **Thoughts:** Watched Corey Schafers video on how to deploy a django project.
 I think I now understand what I have to do to deploy my fire department app.
 Hopefully everything will work tomorrow

+### Day 56: April 07, 2020

+**Today's Progress**: Published my Safe_DB in Production.
+Added a modify and delete button to the detail pages and added attribution to the creator of the icons

+**Thoughts:** That's it!
+I've released my project!
+Whoopwhoop.
+Okay, the colleague who is gonna use it won't be in the office until next week and I have much more to do, but hey.
+It's productive and I can say I've finished it.
+More or less.
+Now on to Bug hunting and coding more features!